Super Cars (Scars) of my life

-Cars: It has already been more than 22 years… more than my total work experience, more than the years of my marriage, more than the years I’ve spent struggling with books and education… more than anything else I could remember… What can this be which I love so passionately?
+Cars: It has already been more than 24 years… more than my total work experience, more than the years of my marriage, more than the years I’ve spent struggling with books and education… more than anything else I could remember… What can this be which I love so passionately?
 Driving.
-Sometimes I feel driving is the only activity I do with rapt attention and interest.
+Sometimes I feel driving is my fondest activity that I do with rapt attention and interest.
 Cars have been my passion since childhood.

 From the times of Rajesh Khanna crooning ‘mere sapno ki rani kab aayegi tu’ on an open jeep in 1969, to ‘Lamberghini chalai jane o’ of 2018, the Automobile sector has come a long way.
 Not only modern automobiles are more agile and sleek, but they have also become more powerful and sturdy.
 I am going to narrate my journey with my machines, how it started as a puppy love, which developed in a sizzling infatuation and later in a full-time passionate affair, culminating in a sacred bond of marriage and finally on the way to find an ultimate true love – soul mate.

 The vehicles below have defined my relationship with the machine and have shaped my driving habits.